Why Learn About Piedmont Wine?

 Arneis

-The white wine of Roero DOCG, Arneis is a medium-bodied wine that often has bitter almond notes on the finish.
-These wines are fresh and grassy and somewhat similar to the Sauvignon Blanc in white Bordeaux.
+The white wine of Roero DOCG, Arneis, has a medium body and bitter almond notes on the finish.
+These wines are fresh and grassy and similar to the Sauvignon Blanc in white Bordeaux.

 Other Piedmont White Wines